Sunday School lesson about The 10 Commandments.

 - Do I truly honour the Sabbath?

-- Or do I only consider the liturgy/Service as the portion belonging to God and the rest of the day is dedicated to the ‘cares’ of the world (you know the drill: preparing for the week etc.)?
+- Or do I only consider the liturgy/Service as the portion belonging to God, and the rest of the day is dedicated to the ‘cares’ of the world (you know, the drill: preparing for the week etc.)?

-I once read about the Von Trapp family’s (of the Sound of Music fame) Sunday tradition of only engaging in Christ centred activities on Sunday (reading spiritual books, watching biblical movies etc ).
+I once read about the Von Trapp family’s (of the Sound of Music fame) Sunday tradition of only engaging in Christ-centred activities on Sunday (reading spiritual books, watching biblical movies, etc. ).
 They kept the tone of the day spiritual even after exiting Church.
 Maybe I can start incorporating some of these elements on Sundays!

-Other Sunday School Lesson plans: The Most Expensive Hotels
+Other Sunday School Lesson plans The Most Expensive Hotels.

 Like this post?
-Please share it using these icons listed below:
+Please share it: